dszollosi/Portfolio/README.md

 ## Importing and cleaning

 Both data sets are csv files, easily imported in SQL Server and cleaned as decribed in the [SQL query file](Portfolio_SQLQuery.sql)

+## Import to Power BI

+The prepared data tables are then used in Power BI to create a report.